nicolecurrens/brown_code_challenge_nicole/bdr_code_challenge/README.md

 ---

 # Motivation
 I studied linguistics and I love finding ways to use tools like spacy to supplement metadata.
-For this project, I wanted to show a relatively simple example of this by using named entity recogntion.
+For this project, I wanted to show a relatively simple example of this by using named entity recognition.
 I noticed that one of the attributes returned by the Brown API is `keywords`, which returns a search URL with a few key words that sum up the item's metadata.
 I think that using named entity recognition could be a great way to add to those keywords, or create them if they don't already exist.